-That being said, a good age to get eyelash extensions is when you are old enough to know how to take care of them.
-You don’t just get them done then forget about them.
 They need to be cared for, and there are things you shouldn’t do to prolong their life.

 The Dollar Rules

-Sure, it’s awesome if someone can pay them for you.
+Sure, it’s awesome if someone can pay for them for you.
 However, that would usually mean you’d just be getting them once and won’t be regularly having fills.

 That isn’t so bad because you’d still get to experience having them.
 You just wouldn’t enjoy the benefits and perks they bring for a very long time.

 People usually get eyelash extensions to save them some time in their daily makeup routine.
 It is a great solution for those who are too busy to spend a lot of time using makeup or applying the lashes.

 If you tend to wear fake lashes a lot, then eyelash extensions are a great alternative.
 You don’t have to attach them in the morning, then remove them at the end of the day.
 No cleaning, no reusing.

 Other Things To Consider